 Balekane Legoabe is an illustrator and animator based in Pretoria who explores loneliness, depression, and despair as an identifying contributor to her identity.
 In 2019, she was awarded the StateoftheART Gallery Award.

-Rendani Nemakhaveni is a multi-talented artist; dabbling in illustration, graphic design and art direction.
-Nemakhaveni’s work is inspired by the people of South Africa and the rest of the world.
+Rendani Nemakhavhani is a multi-talented artist; dabbling in illustration, graphic design and art direction.
+Nemakhavhani’s work is inspired by the people of South Africa and the rest of the world.

 Itumeleng Makgakga, or Terracotta Cells as she is known on social media, is Johannesburg-based interior designer and illustrator who creates aesthetically pleasing portraits of notable individuals.
 She creates her striking illustrations in black and white.